nordicmicroalgae/pipeline/README.md

 The R Markdown document update-nua-taxonomy.Rmd calls a number of R and Python scripts to interact with APIs and webpages from [WoRMS](https://www.marinespecies.org/), [Dyntaxa](https://namnochslaktskap.artfakta.se/), [AlgaeBase](https://www.algaebase.org/), [GBIF](https://www.gbif.org/), [NORCCA](https://norcca.scrol.net/) in order to update the species content of Nordic Microalgae.

-You need a Python interpreter to be used in the ```reticulate``` package.
+You need to set up a Python interpreter in Rstudio to be used in the ```reticulate``` package.
 See [rstudio.github.io/reticulate](https://rstudio.github.io/reticulate/) for details.

 The R package ```SHARK4R``` is required for API queries towards Dyntaxa.
 See installation details on [github.com/sharksmhi/SHARK4R/](https://github.com/sharksmhi/SHARK4R/).
 API query functions towards AlgaeBase have been modified (stored in /src/R/fun) from the ```algaeClassify``` package to include AlgaeBase IDs (Patil et al. 2023).

-Store your API keys to Dyntaxa and AlgaeBase in .Renviron.
+API keys are required for Dyntaxa and AlgaeBase.
+Request a key for Dyntaxa by signing up at the [SLU Artdatabanken developer portal](https://api-portal.artdatabanken.se/).
+Requests for keys from AlgaeBase are made directly to their developer team.
+Store your API keys to in .Renviron.
 The easiest way to edit this file is by running:
 ```
 install.packages("usethis")
 usethis::edit_r_environ("project")